Saifullah Khan Paracha

 Saifullah Khan Paracha (Urdu: سیف اللہ خان پراچہ; born 17 July 1931 – 14 July 2021) was a Pakistani professional engineer, businessman and politician from Balochistan.

 Personal life

-Saifullah was born on 17 July 1931 in Makhad, Attock district, Balochistan, Pakistan.
-After Completing his senior Cambridge from Aitchison, he left for United States and completed B.S.
-Engineering, Mechanical and Mining Engineering from the University of California, Berkeley California, USA in 1954.
+Paracha was born on July 17, 1931, in Makhad, Attock District, Balochistan, Pakistan.
+After completing his school at Aitchison College in Lahore, he went to the United States, where he earned a B.S. in Mechanical and Mining Engineering from the University of California, Berkeley, in 1954.

-He was also President of Dar ul Falah, orphanage, Anjuman-e-Islamia, Quetta, NGO and Pakistan Institution of Engineers Balochistan.
+He was the President of Dar ul Falah, orphanage, Anjuman-e-Islamia, Quetta, NGO and Pakistan Institution of Engineers Balochistan.

-Early eocene quettacyon parachai (condylarthra) from the ghazij formation of balochistan is named after him.
+The Early Eocene Quettacyon parachai (Condylarthra) from the Ghazij Formation of Balochistan, Pakistan is named after him.

-Political career
+Career

 During his political career, Saifullah Khan Paracha, served as a member of Municipal Corporation Quetta, West Pakistan Assembly, Balochistan Assembly and Senate of Pakistan.

+From 1983 to 1984, Paracha served as the president of the Federation of Pakistan Chambers of Commerce & Industry.